Targets

 Next step | Add to RevOps SaaS Pipeline list |

-ICPs help 1eyeᴬᴵ move from strategy to real companies.
+ICPs help 1eyeᴬᴵ move from strategy to real contacts worth pursuing.

 ICPs and Target Lists